Smoothing Passenger Flow and the Airport Departure Experience

 Using asset flow management and BLE tags on each trolley, airports can determine precisely where trolleys are located, and how passengers use and discard them.
 Then, by combining trolley flow data with flight profile information, airports can predict the number of trolleys needed to match both departing and arriving passengers.

-Airports that analyse queue formations and check-in processing can handle congestion and safety issues much faster than those who can’t.
+Airports that analyse crowd and queue formations and check-in processing can handle congestion and safety issues much faster than those that can’t.

 Fixed counter timeframes can cause a significant decrease in capacity and cost the airport in lost retail dwell time.
 By layering show-up forecasts by flight with check-in preferences and real-time transportation data, airports can dynamically predict resource demand and adjust desk allocation and ensure a seamless check-in process.